Post-operative haemorrhage is a common complication that can occur after any surgical procedure.

 Clinical Features and Assessment

-Examination of the patient should include a thorough exposure looking for bleeding, systematic palpation of the surgical area looking for swelling, discoloration, disproportionate tenderness, and any peritonism.
-Review the observations and grade any degree of shock (see table 1).
+Examination of the patient should include a thorough exposure looking for bleeding, followed by systematic palpation of the surgical area looking for swelling, discoloration, disproportionate tenderness, and any peritonism (in abdominal cases).
+Review the observations and assess any degree of shock (see Table 1).

 |Class I||Class II||Class III||Class IV|

 |Blood Loss (%)||<15%||15-30%||30-40%||>40%|

 If there is a clinical suspicion of post-operative bleeding, fast and efficient initial management will reduce overall morbidity and mortality.
 An A to E approach is advised, taking particular care to ensure adequate intravenous access and rapid fluid resuscitation.

 Make sure to read the operation notes, clarifying the type of surgery and the location of wounds, drains, or areas of importance.
 Ensure to apply direct pressure to the bleeding site (if visible) and ensure to obtain urgent senior surgical review with appropriate imaging arranged as necessary.

 Urgent blood transfusion should be considered in the case of moderate to severe post-operative haemorrhage.
 If severe bleeding, this should be in the form of red blood cells, platelets, and fresh frozen plasma, with a major haemorrhage protocol activated as necessary

 Upon review with a senior, it may be appropriate to re-operate on the patient for further haemostasis.
 Conservative management may be indicated in smaller haemorrhages, but close monitoring should always be undertaken.